-The Family Food Cent$ Newsletter is published by Expanded Food & Nutrition Education Program (EFNEP) and Supplemental Nutrition Assistance Program Education (SNAP-Ed) through a partnership with the South Dakota Department of Social Services.
+The Family Food Cent$ Newsletter is published by the SDSU Extension Expanded Food & Nutrition Education Program (EFNEP) and Supplemental Nutrition Assistance Program Education (SNAP-Ed) through a partnership with the South Dakota Department of Social Services.

 The holidays often involve preparing turkey.
 Planning ahead to safely prepare and roast a turkey will relieve some of the cooking stress associated with the holidays.
 Safe food handling is important for the health of you and your family.

 Petting zoos and fairs give people of all ages the exciting opportunity to interact with animals face-to-face.
 This allows people to learn more about animals but it can also put people at risk of becoming ill from these animals.

 Summer is officially here.
 It’s a great time of year to get outside and be physically active and enjoy fresh fruits and vegetables from your garden or local farmer’s market.

 June is National Dairy Month, so what better time to learn more about where your milk comes from?
 You’re probably curious—and we can help!
 Start by learning more about the dairy farm families in South Dakota and throughout the Midwest.

 According to Feeding America, food insecurity refers to, “the United States Department of Agriculture’s measure of lack of access, at times, to have enough food for an active, healthy life for all household members and limited or uncertain availability of nutritionally adequate foods.”

 For those of you who are more likely to eat alone or with one other individual, preparing a small meal may seem like a lot of work, leaving you wondering if it’s worth cooking for one or two.